frnkvsk/jobly-backend/README.md

 # jobly-backend

-Backend ExpressJS Node for Jobly app
+This is the ExpressJS Node backend for the Jobly app